 The farmer’s market on Jiřího z Poděbrad Square is located in the picturesque residential neighbourhood of Vinohrady, just a few stops away from the Old Town on the Metro.
 Open from Wednesday to Saturday, the market is made up of stalls selling the wares of local farmers, bakers and artisans, along with street-food vendors selling gourmet burgers and decadent pasta dishes.
 The stalls rotate from day to day, so there’s always something new to try.
 During the summer, sunbathers flock to the square to lounge on its lawns against the backdrop of the impressive Church of the Most Sacred Heart of Our Lord, famed for its enormous glass clock.

 Not your typical market, Manifesto hosts over 25 food vendors inside a complex of converted cargo containers.
-Built on a former wasteland near Florenc station, the container village is equipped for all seasons – in the summer, the plentiful outdoor seating is the perfect spot for a sun-drenched lunch, while covered domes keep diners cosy in winter.
-The gourmet street-food stalls range from Mexican and trendy poke bowls to Pan-Asian fusion fare and a Czech microbrewery, with a number of local design brands also showcasing their work.
+The container village is equipped for all seasons – in the summer, the plentiful outdoor seating is the perfect spot for a sun-drenched lunch, while covered domes keep diners cosy in winter.
+The gourmet street food stalls range from Mexican and trendy poke bowls to Pan-Asian fusion fare and a Czech microbrewery, with a number of local design brands also showcasing their work.
 Shoppers can take home a jacket or backpack by high-end streetwear brand Alexmonhart and colourful designer socks from LØVE+FUN SOCKS, or take a break from shopping altogether and enjoy musical performances and food masterclasses as part of Manifesto’s cultural programme.
-Manifesto reopens in March for its 2019 season.

 Dejvice Farmers’ Market takes place on Saturdays on the square next to the Dejvická Metro station, just north of Prague Castle.
 Farmers and vendors from the surrounding countryside travel here to sell their fruit, vegetables, meat, cheeses and baked goods.
 In addition to locally sourced products, there’s a section of the market dedicated to foods imported from other parts of the world – look out for freshwater fish from Croatia and a wide selection of international wines.